 - Medical savings accounts (MSAs)

-Now that you know how to get a bigger tax refund, you may want to utilize some or all of the tactics I’ve covered in this article to improve your tax situation.
+Now that you know how to get a bigger tax refund, you may want to use some or all of the tactics I’ve covered in this article to improve your tax situation.
 Keep in mind, it’s never a bad idea to consult with a tax professional who can help you maximize any eligible tax deductions and credits.